-- ✓ Dedicate \$300 million in ARPA dollars to launch the Zero Carbon Renovation Fund This fund will jump start efforts to equitably decarbonize existing homes and buildings to help achieve the state's climate goals. - ✓ Increase the Deeds Excise Tax to address climate change & the affordable housing crisis A new revenue stream is necessary to sustain this work over the next decade and beyond.
-We urge the Healey-Driscoll Administration to increase the Deeds Excise Tax to generate significant and stable revenue to invest in climate resilience and mitigation, in addition to providing sustainable funding for affordable housing options. - ✓ Develop a comprehensive strategy for decarbonizing subsidized housing - A comprehensive and well thought out approach is needed to meet our climate and affordable housing goals.
+- ✓ Dedicate \$300 million in ARPA dollars, and other funding sources, to launch the Zero Carbon Renovation Fund - This fund will jump start efforts to equitably decarbonize existing homes and buildings to help achieve the state's climate goals. - ✓ Increase the Deeds Excise Tax to address climate change & the affordable housing crisis A new revenue stream is necessary to sustain this work over the next decade and beyond.
+Passage of the HERO Act would increase the Deeds Excise Tax to generate significant and stable revenue to invest in climate resilience and mitigation, in addition to providing sustainable funding for affordable housing options. - ✓ Develop a comprehensive strategy for decarbonizing subsidized housing A comprehensive and well thought out approach is needed to meet our climate and affordable housing goals.
 This plan should include a mechanism to fund necessary deep energy retrofits that does not impede efforts to expand the affordable housing supply.